Truth: Most bloggers will never make money from their blogs.

 - What’s your personal story?
 Tell the world in a timeline of dates posts.
 [See our About Us page].

-- Share some of your favorite memes, pictures, and videos that make you laugh on the internet.
+- Share some of your favorite memes and photos that make you laugh in your content.

 - Is there something about your industry that frustrates you?
 Talk about it.